ibmresilient/resilient-community-apps/oauth-utils/README.md

 token_url=https://login.microsoftonline.com/c06fa6c3-5dd0-48c9-9a4b-7edbf1904269/oauth2/v2.0/token
 auth_url=https://login.microsoftonline.com/c06fa6c3-5dd0-48c9-9a4b-7edbf1904269/oauth2/v2.0/authorize
 ```
+* Ensure you are logged out of any Microsoft accounts.
 * Using the browser mode option, execute the `oauth2_generate_refresh_token` utility using the new credentials in the app.config file.
 ```
 $ oauth-utils oauth2_generate_refresh_token -b